DennisTsar/ballast/docs/src/orchid/resources/wiki/modules/ballast-test.md

 ## Overview

-Ballast Test gives you a DSL you can include in any Kotlin testing framework to setup sequences of inputs and assert the results of their processing.
+Ballast Test gives you a DSL you can include in any Kotlin testing framework to set up sequences of inputs and assert the results of their processing.

 ## Usage